Burst Balloons: The Paradigm Shift

 State = (left=2, right=3) means "balloons from index 2 to 3"

-No matter HOW we got here, (left=2, right=3)
+No matter HOW we got here, (left=2, right=3) always means the same thing!

 This allows memoization!

-PART 6: Both Approaches Side-by-Side
+PART 6: Both Approaches Side-by-Sideβ

-Your Approach (Can't Memoize)
+Your Approach (Can't Memoize)β

 // State = the actual list of remaining balloons